-This week’s photo shows the Lac de Sainte Croix near the Gorges du Verdon.
+July 8th – 10th 2017 (Days 61 – 63) This week’s photo shows the Lac de Sainte Croix near the Gorges du Verdon.
 The Verdon river flows into the Lac de Sainte Croix before flowing west and eventually into the Durance river near Cadarache.
 Before entering the Lac de Sainte Croix, the Verdon flows through a canyon, which is called the Gorges de Verdon, and it is as spectacular as the Grand Canyon in the USA.
 On a normal day, I take about 100 photos but the day I went through the Gorges de Verdon, I took over 300 photos.
-It may not have been a Super Sunday of Cycling that day as I didn’t cycle 100 km but it certainly was a Super Sunday of Photos.
+It was not only a Super Sunday of Cycling but also a Super Sunday of Photos.

 Travoy leaving Camping Provence Vallee.

 Tyre had come off the rim on one of Travoy’s wheels..
 The tube on the right had a slow puncture so every morning, I would pump up the tube.
 But this morning, when I pumped up the tube, it forced the tyre out of the rim.
 The beading in the tyre was all twisted and soon realised I would have to get a new tyre.

 Branch of Intersport in Manosque.
 I first called into the New Cycles bike shop in Manosque but they didn’t have any 12″ tyres in stock.
 But the owner suggested I try Intersport and thankfully, they had 2 12″ tyres for sale.
 I was so relived I bought them both so as to have a spare if the tyre ever went on Travoy again.